Mrtckr008/FoodOrdering/README.md

     }

 # BasketRemoteDataSourceImpl in Data module.
-Not: I used Volley for api operations.
+Note: I used Volley for api operations.
 Because I wanted to try it to compare with Retrofit.
 USING RETROFIT IS RECOMMENDED.

     class BasketRemoteDataSourceImpl @Inject constructor() :
     BasketRemoteDataSource {